*This post may contain affiliate links. Read more »

 Dill: Fresh dill, or "Taze Dereotu," adds a vibrant herbal touch to the Zeytinyağlı Kereviz, and I also like to garnish lahana sarma with it.
 Dill brings a refreshing element to the dish with its delicate, feathery leaves and great herby, anise-like flavor.
 It's the herb of my childhood, and everything that I make with it reminds me of my grandmother's matzo ball soup.

-📖How to make flawless kerevis
+📖How to make zeytinyagli kereviz

 Lemme grab you by your beautiful bejeweled hand and walk you up the majestic braised celeriac mountain to behold vistas of citrus and herbs… or you can just follow along with the easy-to-print recipe card towards the bottom of this page.